Vain-Guy/Vain-Guy/README.md

-# 👋 Hey, I’m Norman
+# Finally, you found me
 **Data Scientist & Analyst | Machine Learning Engineer**

 I turn messy datasets into sharp, decision-driving insights.
 My work blends machine learning, data visualization, and storytelling to help people understand **not just the numbers, but the meaning behind them**.